SecretImbecile/Soft-Touch-Search/README.md

 ## License

-This file is part of _Soft Touch Search_.

 _Soft Touch Search_ is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any